rwyant/index/README.md

 This repo was created to help guide you through my story.
 I've worked on some fantastic projects -- _including a crowd funding solution to pay college athletes, a murder mystery game, and of course, my own startup that has amassed 10 enterprise clients and reached 100,000 devices_.

-I hope you enjoy exploring this journey; please do not hesitate to reach out with any questions or feedback.
+I hope you enjoy this journey; please do not hesitate to reach out with any questions or feedback.
 Thanks!

-> Rob is a self-taught programmer who, most recently, has performed as the CTO of a mobile SAAS startup servicing 10 enterprise clients and reaching 100,000 devices.
+> Rob is a self-taught programmer who, most recently, is the CTO of a mobile SAAS startup servicing 10 enterprise clients and reaching 100,000 devices.
 Rob has programmed 10 iOS apps that are currently available in Apple’s App Store and teaches iOS Mobile Development (Swift) at General Assembly.

 > -Rob; [rob@getaypper.com](mailto:rob@getyapper.com)

 ## YAPPER - New York, NY